ktonal/mimikit-notebooks/docs/index.rst

 Since all notebooks follow the same design, this documentation covers the general usage of the notebooks.
 It is intended for people who have little prior knowledge of python & deep-learning and wants to get a hands-on first contact.

-The fastest track, is to open one of the "Open in Colab" above, and evaluate the cells with `shift+enter`.
-The program will require you to connect to your Gdrive.
+The fastest track, is to

+- open one of the "Open in Colab" above

+- evaluate the cells with `shift+enter`.

+- The program will require you to connect to your Gdrive.
 Before doing so, make sure you placed some audio files in ``<username>/MyDrive/data`` on your Gdrive.

+- Keep running the cells with `shift+enter` (Do not pay attention to the warnings and errors you get from the ``!pip install...`` cell, those are not critic).

-Keep running the cells with `shift+enter`.
-Generated audio will be displayed during training.
+- Generated audio will be displayed during training.

 If you have questions or troubles running the scripts, join our slack channel |Slack Badge|